Evidence for lensing of gravitational waves from LIGO-Virgo: Reinterpretating the massive LIGO-Virgo events as strongly lensed. The BDS model

-The LIGO-Virgo collaboration draws final conclusions based on the prior ratio $\mathcal{R}^{\rm gal}$ (section 5.1) and {HANABI} Bayes factor (section 5.2), but as argued above, the use of priors that are not consistent with actual observations of time delays from QSOs, or that intrinsically assume lensing is not viable at significant rates, cast doubts about their conclusions.
-Instead, we argue that one should use the Bayes factor $\mathcal{B}^{\rm overlap}$ in their section 5.1, or the more precise coherence ratio from the {LALInference} pipeline in their section 5.2, which avoid making potentially wrong assumptions about the priors.
-Based on their analysis, they find that 11 out of the original 19 candidates are highly consistent with the lensing hypothesis.
-We take this conclusion as firm evidence that the lensing hypothesis is being favoured for a significant number of the GW events in the published O3 catalog.\\
+The LIGO-Virgo collaboration relies for its conclusions on the prior ratio $\mathcal{R}^{\rm gal}$ (section 5.1) and {HANABI} Bayes factor (section 5.2), but as argued above, serious consideration of lensing is effectively precluded by the choice of an idealised model prior for lensing time delays that is inconsistent with the measured QSO time delays and additionally, by reliance on a prior assumption that lensing generates only a minority of BBH events.
+Instead, we have argued that one should not adopt those priors but instead rely on the Bayes factor $\mathcal{B}^{\rm overlap}$ in section 5.1 of \citep{LIGO2021}, or the more precise coherence ratio from the {LALInference} pipeline in section 5.2 of \citep{LIGO2021}, for the comparison of pairwise waveforms and sky positions.
+This leads us to conclude that 11 out of the original 19 LVT candidate lensed pairs are in fact highly consistent with the lensing hypothesis, not only in terms of waveforms and sky location but also in terms of the known distribution of QSO time delays.
+We take this conclusion as firm evidence in favour of the lensing hypothesis, that significant numbers of lensed GW events are present in the published O3a catalog.
+Furthermore, there is at least one obvious triple set of coincident pairs worth highlighting within the 19 pairs identified by \citep{LIGO2021}, namely, GW190731,GW190803 \& GW190910.
+This is interesting because the larger the multiplicity of detected events, the lower is the corresponding BBH coalescence rate required by lensing to match the data. \\

+In earlier work we proposed an alternative model for the mass function and rate of mergers that predicts a significant number of lensed events in LIGO-Virgo observations.
+We refer to this model as the BDS model \citep{Broadhurst2018,Broadhurst2019,Broadhurst2020a,Broadhurst2020b}.
+Here we briefly review the main properties of this model.
+In order for strong lensing of GWs to be observed at current detector sensitivities, the rate of mergers at high redshift must be sufficiently large so it can compensate for the small optical depth of lensing.
+Accordingly, the rate at low redshift is reduced relative to LVT estimates, as we conclude most events to date are lensed at much higher redshift.

+The BDS model relies on the known mass distribution of stellar black holes established before the LVT era, and the universal magnification relation for lensing caustics to derive the distribution of lensed events.
+The only important free parameter is the evolution of the mass function, as lensing preferentially accesses high redshift events, and hence this early rate is what we primarily constrain using the current data.\\